AAAI/SIGAI Doctoral Consortium

 - List of up to 5 keywords to help us select reviewers for your application

-Be sure to describe your progress as of the date of submission (February 2014), and your anticipated progress by time of the workshop (July 2014), being careful to distinguish between work that has already been accomplished and work that remains to be done.
+- Be sure to describe your progress as of the date of submission (September 2014), and your anticipated progress by the time of the workshop (January 2015), being careful to distinguish between work that has already been accomplished and work that remains to be done.

-Remember that the audience for your thesis summary is people who are knowledgeable about AI, but are not necessarily experts in the narrow topic of your thesis.
-Be sure to introduce the content at a high-enough-level so that the general AAAI audience can understand your story, but also include enough low-level detail so that the experts will appreciate your unique contribution.
+- Remember that the audience for your thesis summary includes people who are knowledgeable about AI, but are not necessarily experts in the narrow topic of your thesis.
+Be sure to introduce the content at a high enough level so that the general AAAI audience can understand your story, but also include enough low-level detail so that the experts will appreciate your unique contribution.

-3. Curriculum Vita.
 Include a CV (at most 2 pages) that describes your background and relevant experience (research, education, employment).
 Include any publications, if you have any.
-Also include any pending submissions at AI conferences (such as AAAI 2014) and journals.
+Also include any pending submissions at AI conferences (such as AAAI 2015) and journals.

-4. Personal Statement.
 A short (1 page or less) statement of what you expect to gain from presenting and participating in the DC, as well as what you think you can contribute to the DC.
-Be sure to indicate if you have previously participated in doctoral consortia at other conferences (if so, which ones and when), and if you are applying to other DC in 2014.
+Be sure to indicate if you have previously participated in doctoral consortia at other conferences (if so, which ones and when), and if you are applying to other DC in 2015.

-5. Advisor's Information.
 Please include the name of your thesis advisor and their contact information, including title, department, affiliation and email address.
 A request will be emailed to your thesis advisor asking them to provide supplementary information about you by completing a separate form.
-The form will contain multiple-choice questions about the current status of your thesis research and progress through your graduate program, why your advisor would like you to participate in the DC, what your advisor believes you can contribute to the DC, whether you have participated in other DC's in the past, and if you are applying to other DCs in 2014.
-Note that a letter of recommendation is not required (and none will be accepted).
+The form will contain multiple-choice questions about the current status of your thesis research and progress through your graduate program, why your advisor would like you to participate in the DC, what your advisor believes you can contribute to the DC, whether you have participated in other DC's in the past, and if you are applying to other DC's in 2015.
+Note that a letter of recommendation is NOT required (and none will be accepted).

 The Doctoral Consortium organizing committee solicits applications covering any topic area and methodology within Artificial Intelligence.
 Students will be selected who have settled on their thesis direction, but still have significant research to complete.
 Applications will be reviewed according to the following criteria: clarity and completeness of submission packet, stage of research, evidence of research progress (such as published papers and/or technical reports), assessment of contribution to and benefit from participating in the DC, and advisor's input.